czgaming94/neon/README.md

 end, x, "myBoxClickEvent")
 ```

-#### :registerGlobalEvent(eventType, objectType, func, target, eventName)
+#### :registerGlobalEvent(eventType, elementType, func, target, eventName)
-`string eventType, string objectType, function func, var target, string eventName`
+`string eventType, string elementType, function func, var target, string eventName`
-> Specify an callback to trigger on a specific event, on a specific target objectType.<br>
+> Specify an callback to trigger on a specific event, on a specific target elementType.<br>
-> Any element that is defined by the same objectType, will trigger the callback when the event happens.<br>
+> Any element that is defined by the same elementType, will trigger the callback when the event happens.<br>
 > This is especially useful for creating multiple boxes, buttons, or texts that should all do the same thing when<br>
 > the user interacts with them.<br>
 > `eventType` will be such as `"onClick"` or `"onHoverEnter"`.<br>
-> `objectType` is the type of element that the callback will happen on, such as `"box"`.<br>
+> `elementType` is the type of element that the callback will happen on, such as `"box"`.<br>
 > `func` is the function defined by the user that will happen when the callback is triggered.<br>
 > `target` is the arg sent to the callback as `target` to be used as the user wants.<br>
 > `eventName` allows the user to name a specific event, such as an `"onClick"` having a `"quitGame"` tag.